 Systematizing Your Sales Process By Michael Kessler

-“Arriving at one goal is the starting point to another.” -John Dewey
+“Arriving at one goal is the starting point to another.” -Michael Dewey

 Many Long Island and Stamford sales people and business owners simply fly by the seat of their pants when they meet with prospects — relying on experience and their own instincts to close a deal.